For information on the seminars and training offered by the IHEDD as well as for any custom organization request, please contact:

 63009 Clermont-Ferrand Cedex

-The GPE program has just been qualified as a "Partner Program" by the Japanese Government and the World Bank, through the Joint Japan / World Bank Graduate Scholarship Program (JJ/WBGSP).
+The GPE program is qualified as a "Partner Program" by the Japanese Government and the World Bank, through the Joint Japan / World Bank Graduate Scholarship Program (JJ/WBGSP).
 This label of excellence, granted for the period 2020-2024, will provide an annual guaranteed number of scholarships by the JJ/WBGSProgram to GPE cycles.

 Since its creation in 1994, the Economic Policy Management (GPE) training programme has been acknowledged as one of the main French courses for building capacity in public economics for stakeholders from developing countries, in particular French-speaking countries in sub-Saharan Africa.